 At Hallgate Primary School, the health, safety and well-being of children is of paramount concern to us.
 We listen to our pupils and take seriously what they tell us.
 Our aim is for children to enjoy their time as pupils in this school.
 We want to work in partnership with you to help your child achieve their full potential and make a positive contribution to the world they will be part of in the future.

 To promote a safe environment for pupils, our selection and recruitment policy includes all checks on staff and regular volunteers‟ suitability, including Disclosure and Barring Service checks, as recommended by East Riding Local Authority and as governed by current legislation.
-In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education” 2016, we have a Designated Safeguarding Lead for Child Protection (Mr John Sheppard) and a Deputy (Mrs Jane Foster) who are both members of the senior management team, and have received appropriate training for this role.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002 and “Keeping Children Safe in Education” 2023, we have a Designated Safeguarding Lead for Child Protection (Mrs Chrissie Shiels) and Deputy (Mrs Laura Longden and Mr John Sheppard) who are all members of the senior management team, and have received appropriate training for this role.
 It is their responsibility to ensure that all staff in contact with children receive safeguarding and child protection awareness training on a regular basis, this includes Prevent, Female Genital Mutilation, E Safety, Child Sex Exploitation and peer to peer abuse.

 Occasions do arise when our concern about a child requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents, there may be exceptions to this when concerns are raised for the protection of a child.

 The procedures, which we follow, have been laid down by the Local Safeguarding Children’s Board, and the school has adopted a Child Protection Policy in line with this for the safety of all.
-The Policy can be found on the school website.
-If you want to know more about our procedures, please speak to the Headteacher, Jane Foster, or your child’s class teacher.
+The Policy can be found on the school website (see Policies section).

-Should any visitor, parent or member of staff have any concerns about a child, or if a child makes a disclosure to them, they should speak to Mr Sheppard directly.
-In the absence of Mr Sheppard they should speak to Mrs Foster.
-Alternatively a disclosure form can be obtained from the school office or staff room and placed in a sealed envelope for Mr Sheppard’s attention.
+Should any visitor, parent or member of staff have any concerns about a child, or if a child makes a disclosure to them, they should speak to Mrs Shiels directly.
+In the absence of Mrs Shiels, they should speak to Mrs Longden or Mr Sheppard.
+Alternatively a disclosure form can be obtained from the school office or staff room and placed in a sealed envelope for Mrs Shiels' attention.